-Probably the key requirement to be an influencer, as far as influencer marketing is concerned, is that a person has a solid following in a particular niche, which they actively engage with.
-The size of the following will depend on the size of the niche.
-An influencer in fashion would normally have a much larger following than an influencer in stamp collecting, for instance.
+- An individual who has a following in a particular niche, which they actively engage with.
+The size of the following depends on the size of the niche.

 Types of Influencers